Annemarie Schimmel: Religion

-She was often asked by both Muslims and non-Muslims alike whether she was a Muslim or not.
+She was often asked by both Muslims and non-Muslims whether she was a Muslim.
 In such cases, she preferred to give an evasive answer, saying, for example, that only those who are not sure whether they are good Muslims or not can really be good Muslims.

 Languages, interests and expertise

 She was multilingual—besides German, English, and Turkish, she spoke Arabic, Persian, Urdu, and Punjabi—and her interests ranged across the Muslim landscape.
 She published more than fifty books and hundreds of articles on Islamic literature, mysticism, and culture, and she translated Persian, Urdu, Arabic, Sindhi, and Turkish poetry and literature into English and German.
 Her particular fondness for cats led her to write a book about their role in Islamic literature, and her interest in mysticism resulted in a book about numerical symbolism in various cultures.
 Her consuming passion, however, was Sufism, the mystical branch of Islam.
-Even prominent Sufis acknowledged her as one of the foremost experts on their history and tradition.

 Schimmel was the cofounder of Fikrun wa Fann, a multilingual cultural magazine.